How to Supercharge Your

-As well, do make sure that there aren’t back-to-back meetings around these Space-To-Talk meetings.
-It won’t enable you to be fully ‘present’ with your team member if you are stressing about the meeting before or the meeting to come.
+As well, do make sure you don't have back-to-back meetings around these Space-To-Talk meetings.
+It won’t enable you to be fully 'present' with your team member if you are stressing about the meeting before or the meeting to come.

 Once you're in the habit of holding your 'Space to Talk' meetings, you can ask your team member to take responsibility for running the agenda.
 To come to the meeting with thoughts and ideas on what they want to do to get the most from their work experience.

 Any meeting you have … from a performance improvement meeting to a team meeting to a Space to Talk meeting, a "Who, Does What, By When," should be the final point of the meeting.

 This shifts it from being a nice rambling chat into the creation of an inspired action plan.